 Stamp duty rates on residential properties

-The Stamp Duty (Amendment) Bill 2017 was gazetted on 27 January 2017.
-It seeks to increase the stamp duty rate on transfer of Hong Kong residential properties to a flat rate of 15%, with certain exemptions (e.g. the 15% rate does not apply to residential property acquired by a Hong Kong permanent resident who does not own any residential property at the time of acquisition).
-Although the relevant legislation has yet to be enacted, the 15% rate will apply retrospectively from 5 November 2016 when the related legislative amendments come into force.
-In addition, stamp duty at 15% will be collected for all instruments on transfer of residential property executed on or after 5 November 2016 and kept in an escrow accounts in the meantime, unless specifically exempted or provided otherwise.
+The Stamp Duty (Amendment) Ordinance 2018 was gazetted on 19 January 2018.
+It increases the stamp duty rate on transfer of Hong Kong residential properties to a flat rate of 15%, with certain exemptions.
+One common exemption is the acquisition of residential property by a Hong Kong permanent resident who does not own any residential property at the time of acquisition.
+In this case, the applicable stamp duty ranges from a fixed amount of HKD 100 (for property consideration of up to HKD 2 million) to 4.25% of the consideration (for property consideration exceeding HKD 20 million).
+The 15% flat rate applies retrospectively from 5 November 2016 unless specifically exempted or provided otherwise.

 Furthermore, the Stamp Duty (Amendment) (No. 2) Bill 2017 was gazetted on 26 May 2017.
 It seeks to tighten the situation where a flat rate of 15% is not applicable.
 Pursuant to the Bill, unless specifically exempted or otherwise provided, any instrument executed on or after 12 April 2017 for acquisition of more than one residential property under that instrument will be subject to stamp duty at a flat rate of 15%, even if the acquirer is a Hong Kong permanent resident who does not own any residential property in Hong Kong at the time of acquiring the multiple residential properties.
 Although the Bill has yet to be enacted, the proposed measure will apply retrospectively from 12 April 2017 when the related legislative amendments enter into force.